Sentiment indicator of the Frankfurt Stock Exchange

 Opinions make markets: Every Wednesday, the Frankfurt Stock Exchange surveys the market expectations of active investors and has the results interpreted in accordance with the findings of the behaviour-oriented capital market analysis, Behavioral Finance.
 The analysis is published here around 4 pm.

-Market sentiment analysis as of 19 February: "All sails set"
+Market sentiment analysis as of 19 March: "Exodus to Europa"

 Method